apache/metron/metron-analytics/metron-profiler-client/README.md

 REQUIRED:
-    profile - The name of the profile entity - The name of the entity timestamps - The list of timestamps (epoch millis) to grab
+    profile - The name of the profile entity - The name of the entity periods - The list of profile periods to grab
 OPTIONAL:
 	groups_list - Optional, must correspond to the 'groupBy' list used in profile creation - List (in square brackets) of groupBy values used to filter the profile.
 Default is the empty list, meaning groupBy was not used when